csound-plugins/csound-plugins/docs/index.md

 * [frac2int](opcodes/frac2int.md): Convert the fractional part of a number into an integer
 * [ref](opcodes/ref.md): Get a reference to a variable
 * [deref](opcodes/deref.md): Dereference a previously created reference to a variable
+* [xtracycles](opcodes/xtracycles.md): Returns the number of extra performance cycles for an event
 * [refvalid](opcodes/refvalid.md): Queries if a reference is valid
 * [refread](opcodes/refread.md): Create a read-only view on the original object
+* [vecview](opcodes/vecview.md): Create a view into a table or another array